HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

-We aim to generate 4D sequences of humans realistically interacting with diverse 3D objects from text descriptions in a zero-shot manner.
-Our approach, \OURS{}, proposes to employ part affordance graphs (PAGs) inferred from an LLM as guidance to optimize for motion sequences of both humans and objects.
-The flexibility of PAGs enables us to synthesize diverse, complex HOI scenarios, including (1) single-person single-object, (2) multi-person single-object, and (3) single-person multi-object interactions (\cref{fig_teaser}).
+We aim to generate realistic 4D motion sequences of human-object interactions conditioned on text descriptions in a zero-shot manner.
+Our approach, \OURS{}, introduces an explicit planning stage to first imagine part-level interaction mechanics before motion synthesis.
+This planning is enabled by LLMs to perform holistic reasoning over the part-level affordances, ensuring a more grounded relation between humans and objects during interactions.
+We capture the reasoning into a part affordance graph representation, which serves as a structural scaffolding for the entire generation process.
+The flexibility of PAGs allows for synthesizing diverse, complex HOI scenarios (\cref{fig_teaser}), including (1) single-person single-object, (2) multi-person single-object, and (3) single-person multi-object interactions.
 Our approach is illustrated in \cref{fig_pipeline}.